2023 Ryanair Baggage Allowance and Baggage Fees

 What is Ryanair's baggage allowance?
 Find out here

 Fed up with Ryanair's restrictive baggage allowance?
 Missing the enjoyment of air travel?
 Why not treat yourself to a luggage-free journey by shipping your luggage ahead with Send My Bag?
 Have your luggage picked up from home before you leave and find it waiting for you at your hotel when you arrive at your destination.
 Or, if you are moving abroad to a new house, have your luggage arrive once you are there to receive it and create a new home with all your favourite possessions.
 Discover how cost-effective it is to send your luggage with Send My Bag.

-One personal item, 40 x 20 x 25 cm, free of charge.
+One personal item, 40 x 25 x 20 cm, free of charge.
 'Priority & 2 Cabin Bags' or 'Plus' customers may also bring on board a larger item measuring no more than 55 x 40 x 20 cm and weighing 10 kg or under.
-Priority costs £8 per person, one way.
-Non-Priority customers may check their 10 kg hand luggage into the hold for £10 per person, one way.
+Priority costs between £6 and £35.99 per person, one way.
+Non-Priority customers may check their 10 kg hand luggage into the hold for between £12.99 and £35.99 per person, one way.

 Ryanair Cabin Baggage for Infants

-If travelling with an infant (23 months and under) seated on your lap, you may also bring into the cabin a baby bag up to 5 kg in weight.
+If travelling with an infant (23 months and under) seated on your lap, you may also bring into the cabin a baby bag up to 5 kg in weight (dimensions 45x35x20cm).
 There is no additional cabin baggage allowance for the infant.

-You may also bring a pushchair to the steps of the plane, at which point it will be loaded onto the plane.
+You may bring two items of baby equipment, free of charge - a pushchair plus a car seat, booster seat or travel cot.
+The pushchair can be brought to the steps of the plane, at which point it will be loaded onto the plane.

 Bringing Musical Instruments as Ryanair Carry On